Brian Boydell: Music

 As a young composer, Boydell was influenced by the music of Delius, Bartók, and Sibelius.
 He wanted to write modern Irish music that followed the European tradition.
 However, he also tried to avoid the temptation to incorporate folk tunes into his work to give it a distinctive national identity.

 His first major success came in 1948 with In Memoriam Mahatma Gandhi, Op.
 30, a 12-minute orchestral piece written in tribute to the recently assassinated Indian leader whom Boydell admired.
 The composer conducted the Radio Éireann Symphony Orchestra at its premiere in the Phoenix Hall, Dublin.
 His first String Quartet, Op.
 31, composed in 1949, won the Radio Éireann Chamber Music Prize.

 Boydell arranged an orchestral version of Amhrán na bhFiann for RTÉ for the launch of their television service in 1961, which was played daily at the end of broadcasting for many years.

 Over the course of the next five decades, Boydell produced a great variety of music, ranging from orchestral works such as his Violin Concerto, Op.
 36 and Masai Mara, Op.
 87 to more intimate compositions for voice or solo instruments.
 An example of the latter is his piece for harp A Pack of Fancies for a Travelling Harper, Op.
 66, premiered at the Dublin Festival of Twentieth Century Music in 1971.

 His final work, a short composition for brass band entitled Viking Lip-Music, Op.
 91, was given its premiere by the Royal Danish Brass Ensemble at the Drogheda Arts Centre in November 1996 with the composer in attendance.

-In his latter years Boydell viewed his place in the greater world of late twentieth-century music with a certain wry detachment."I've now become something of an old fogey, but in the 1940s I was regarded as the naughty boy of frightfully modern music."
+In his later years, Boydell viewed his place in the greater world of late twentieth-century music with a certain wry detachment."I've now become something of an old fogey, but in the 1940s I was regarded as the naughty boy of frightfully modern music."